Bennyboy1695/BetterDiscordBridge/README.md

 A Velocity proxy discord bridge plugin like none other.

-*Plugin name has yet to be approved by the owner of this project.*

 ## About BetterDiscordBridge

 BetterDiscordBridge is a Minecraft <--> Discord bridge and vis versa, built on the velocity api 1.1.0.